blocklessnetwork/docs/faq/index.md

 ## Wen token?

 The BLS token is already minted for internal testing.
 We will launch the token officially later this year during the Public Beta launch.

+## Explain the design of your token utility
+As we are a permissionless network, all nodes are required to stake our token so we can avoid DDOS attacks.
+The token is also used for service payments.
+5% of all generated fees will be burnt.

+As we are a community and ecosystem-centric platform, we will also have incubation and launchpad programs based on community voting.

+## Explain the design of your token supply

+The Blockless token (BLS) can be acquired by running a node to provide service.
+Nodes get payment based on how much work they’ve done (our runtime allows for CPU instruction level monitoring).

+Regular nodes in the network can go on and offline at will, as we expect many of these nodes to be personal devices such as phones and laptops.

+But if the node runner is confident that his device can provide stable service (has good internet, and if he is using our official miner or he has a server at home), the node runner can sign up for a bonus BLS token reward.
+But if the node goes offline during the contracted period, its stake will be slashed.

+## Explain the design of your token demand

+All node runners are required to stake to join the network.
+All payments for execution services will be done with the BLS tokens.
+We also allow developers to share or even sell their WASM functions to others (with BLS).

+## What is the roadmap for Blockless?

+Q3 2022
+(a) Release of Blockless Functions Private Alpha
+(b) Release of Blockless Developer Console
+(c) Release of Blockless Command Line Interface (CLI) (d) Release of  Blockless SDK
+(e) Release ofV1 Developer Documentation
+(f) Product tests with 15 partners

+Q4 2022
+(a) Release of Blockless App Engine
+(b) Release of Blockless Site (dynamic web hosting) (c) Release of Blockless node software
+(d) Release of V1 Network Contributor Documentation (e) Launch of collaborative educational campaigns with partners (f) Onboarding of initial dynamic web hosting clients

+Q1 2023
+(a) Release of Blockless Public Beta
+(b) Release of GPU support
+(c) Release of zkWASM
+(d) Mass-onboarding of paying clients
+(e) Launch of Incentivized Testnet
+(f) Become open-source

+EoY 2023
+Mainnet Launch

+EoY 2024
+Decentralized Full Sevice Platform

 ## Where can I find more information?